Man, Beast and Virtue: Production

 Sergio Leone and Lucio Fulci were both assistant directors on this film.
 Fulci said the film did not really do well, but it gave Fulci his first screenwriting credit, and he really enjoyed being in Orson Welles' presence.
 Welles was in Italy filming Othello at the time, and Fulci said Welles' entire diet consisted of oranges which he ate in massive quantities.
 Fulci described Totò as being a very sad figure, and said Carlo Ponti forced him to star in this film against his will as Totò had signed a contract with the producer.
 According to Fulci, Welles, that at the time was going through financial difficulties, often tried to prolong filming in order to collect overtime pay, and for this reason he would deliberately flub his lines and remove his makeup.
-After Ponti declined to pay overtime, Welles suddenly left Rome, and the production had to complete the remaining scenes with a stand-in.
+After Ponti declined to pay overtime, Welles suddenly left Rome, and the production had to complete the remaining scenes with a body double.

 The film was originally shot in Gevacolor, but only black-and-white prints exist today.
 The film was based on the 1919 novel and play of the same name by Luigi Pirandello.
 Pirandello's heirs were very disappointed with the film, which they said omitted most of the bawdy humor and the theme of dressing the actors up in animal costumes was jettisoned by the producers, leaving behind an emasculated version of Pirandello's play.
 The film vanished from sight for decades following its brief theatrical release, a black-and-white print only surfacing in the early 1990s, making it impossible to evaluate Mario Damicelli's much vaunted color cinematography.